What kind of work experience does Farella Braun + Martel offer?

 To ensure that associates receive detailed and specific feedback about their work and guidance for their future development, we give two performance reviews each year to our new entry-level and lateral associates, and annual reviews to our associates who have worked at the firm for more than two years.
 In these reviews, associates receive detailed written feedback from the partners they’ve worked with, which each associate discusses with two partners, including, generally, the associate’s Practice Group Leader or Department Chair.
 In these review meetings, the partners discuss the written comments, solicit the associates input, and confer about goals to focus on in the next review period.

 Eligibility for partnership is determined on a case-by-case basis.
-Over the past five years, eight attorneys have been elected to the partnership, many of whom joined the firm as lateral associates.
+Over the past five years, nine attorneys have been elected to the partnership, many of whom joined the firm as lateral associates.